 If you operate a code of practice that you believe will be eligible for approval, you can complete an 'expression of interest' form to initiate the approval process.
-This form is available from our website at www.tradingstandards.uk/consumercodes.
-Once completed, your 'expression of interest' form, together with the current fee payable to 'Consumer Codes Approval Board cic' should be sent to:
+Please email ccab@tsi.org.uk requesting the 'expression of interest' form.
+Once completed, your 'expression of interest' form, together with the current fee payable to 'Consumer Codes Approval Board cic' should be emailed to ccasapplications@tsi.org.uk or printed and posted to: